Safeguarding and Child Protection

 Safeguarding is a term which is broader than ‘child protection’ and relates to the action taken to promote the welfare of children and protect them from harm.
 Safeguarding is everyone’s responsibility.
 It includes action against bullying, including cyberbullying and online safety, treating all children equally regardless of gender, ethnicity, disability, sexuality or beliefs, preventing impairment of health and development, ensuring that all children are effectively cared for, and taking action to enable all children to have the best outcomes.

 Child protection relates to system-wide procedures for keeping children safe.
-This includes staff training and awareness, liaison with other agencies (e.g. Multi-Agency Team, Social Care, the police), safer recruitment (including rigorous vetting and background checks on appointed staff), and protecting children from issues such as domestic violence, forced marriage, female genital mutilation, children missing from education, child sexual exploitation, racism, extremism and so on.
+This includes staff training and awareness, liaison with other agencies (e.g. Early Help Team, Social Care, the police), safer recruitment (including rigorous vetting and background checks on appointed staff), and protecting children from issues such as domestic violence, forced marriage, female genital mutilation, children missing from education, child sexual exploitation, racism, extremism and so on.

 Specifically, child protection focuses mainly on four categories of abuse: physical, sexual, emotional and neglect.
 Neglect, physical and sexual abuse will also include emotional abuse, but this can be a category on its own.
 For definitions, see our Safeguarding and Child Protection Policy.

 What to do if you are concerned about a child